wp-plugins/add-to-any/README.txt

 == Changelog ==

+= 1.1.5 =
+* Fix debug mode notices when manually placed in a theme file that does not display a post/page
+* Sanitize active services output in admin

 = 1.1.4 =
 * Fix admin panel display of 3rd party button options after saving changes
-* Fix debug mode notices
+* Fix debug mode notices in admin

 = 1.1.3 =
 * Fix validation and semantics of script tag placement, particularly when button is contained in a list element